 Laptops have much higher processing power than netbooks do.
 Some laptops contain dual-core or even quad-core processors, resulting in a significant jump in processing power.
 Netbooks are not designed for heavy-duty graphics.
 They are much more useful for simple word processing, emails, Web surfing, preparing presentations, creating spreadsheets, and similar tasks.

 The reduced size of the netbook means that it cannot contain a large battery.
-Its battery life is limited, ranging from two to six hours of battery with average use.
+Its battery life is limited, ranging from two to six hours of power with average use.
 The smaller the netbook, the shorter its battery life is likely to be.

 Although laptops commonly have larger batteries, they also run hardware that is more powerful and run more programs and processes, so their average battery life may not be much longer than that of a netbook.

 Laptops contain more digital storage space, bigger and better hardware, and bigger screens, and each of those amenities costs the manufacturer money, which translates into a higher price tag for you.
-Since netbooks are designed to serve basic graphics and hardware functions, manufacturers develop them with small screens, and using hardware with minimal requirements which results in low-cost machines.
+Since netbooks are designed to serve basic graphics and hardware functions, manufacturers develop them with small screens, and using hardware with minimal requirements, which results in low-cost machines.

-Newest arrivals in Laptops & Netbooks
+Laptops & Netbooks for Gaming